Sam Rayburn Reservoir - 2012 Survey Report

 District 3-D, Jasper, Texas

-This is the authors' summary from a 36-page report.
+This is the authors' summary from a 38-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Sam Rayburn Reservoir were surveyed in 2010 using electrofishing and in 2011 using gill netting.
-Anglers were surveyed from June 2010 through May 2011 with a creel survey.
+Fish populations in Sam Rayburn Reservoir were surveyed in 2012 using electrofishing and in 2013 using gill netting.
+Anglers were surveyed from June 2012 through February 2013 with a creel survey.
+Historical data are presented with the 2012-2013 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir.

 The black bass fishery is the most popular at Sam Rayburn Reservoir (69 - 80% of annual angling effort, which includes over 400 bass tournaments per year).
 Approximately 10 - 15% of anglers target crappie and 5 - 10% target catfish.
-Angler interest in more restrictive length limits for largemouth bass and potential biological and economic impacts of bass tournaments prompted research in 2004 to 2009.
-Results indicated that the proportion of the largemouth bass population harvested was relatively low (9%) and more restrictive length limits would provide little benefit.
-In addition, impacts of tournaments on the largemouth bass population were low (only 5% of population retained by tournament anglers) but tournament expenditures were high (73% of total).
-Florida largemouth bass (FLMB) have been stocked annually since 1994 to increase abundance of large bass (>8 pounds).
-In 2008, giant salvinia was found in the reservoir.
-Numerous introductions via boat trailers have occurred.
-Giant salvinia persists in several locations (<5 total acres) and additional spread is likely.
+Angler interest in more restrictive length limits for Largemouth Bass and potential biological and economic impacts of bass tournaments prompted research from 2004 - 2009.
+Results indicated that the proportion of the Largemouth Bass population harvested was relatively low (9%) and more restrictive length limits would provide little benefit.
+In addition, impacts of tournaments on the Largemouth Bass population were low (only 5% of population retained by tournament anglers) but tournament expenditures were high (73% of total).
+Florida Largemouth Bass (FLMB) have been stocked annually since 1994 to increase abundance of large bass (>8 pounds).
+Giant salvinia was found in the reservoir in 2008 and is now present in a majority of creeks and embayments.

-- Catfishes: The relative abundance of blue and channel catfish was stable compared to previous years.
-Angler catch rates averaged 2.8/hour.
-Blue and flathead catfish provided trophy opportunities for anglers.
+- Catfishes: The relative abundance of Blue and Channel Catfish was stable compared to previous years.
+Angler catch rates averaged 3.0/hour.
+Blue and Flathead Catfish provided trophy opportunities for anglers.

-- Temperate basses: Historically, white bass abundance was low, but gill net catch increased in 2010.
-Palmetto bass stockings were discontinued after 2000 and few fish remain.
+- Temperate basses: Historically, White Bass abundance was low, but gill net catch increased in 2010.
+Since 2009, Yellow Bass abundance has increased.
 During the last three survey years, no anglers targeted temperate bass.

-- Black basses: Spotted bass were present in low numbers.
-Largemouth bass abundance decreased over the last three survey years, but was still relatively high (> 200 fish/hour).
+- Black basses: Spotted Bass were present in low numbers.
+Largemouth Bass abundance increased over the last three survey years and was relatively high (> 200 fish/hour).
 Size structure and fish condition were favorable.
-The black bass fishery was most popular (76% of anglers targeted bass).
-The angling catch rate was high (1.2/hour).
+The black bass fishery was most popular (78% of anglers targeted bass) and angler catch rate was high (1.3/hour).

-- Crappie: White and black crappie were present in the reservoir.
-Angler catch (2.6/hour) and total annual harvest (89,586 fish) reflected an abundant crappie population.
+- Crappie: White and Black Crappie were present in the reservoir.
+Angler catch (1.9/hour) reflected an abundant crappie population.

 - Continue tournament monitoring program to more effectively monitor abundance of larger fish.